16 Top-Rated Attractions & Things to Do on Hilton Head Island, SC

 Updated Dec 23, 2023

-Author Bryan Dearsley frequently visits South Carolina, including in the spring of 2023, and has explored Hilton Head Island and the surrounding area extensively.
+Author Bryan Dearsley frequently visits South Carolina and has explored Hilton Head Island and the surrounding area extensively.

 Hilton Head Island in beautiful South Carolina is not only one of the newest vacation destinations in the US – it was only connected to the mainland by bridge in 1956 – it's also one of the fastest growing.
 The big draw?
 In addition to the many fun things to do here for families, its tourist attractions, and its great hotels and resorts, Hilton Head Island (HHI to those in the know) is a heaven on earth for beach lovers and outdoor enthusiasts.